Pandemic Chases ‘Wonder Woman 1984' to Dec. 25

 Following the less-than-stellar theatrical debut of Christopher Nolan's “Tenet,” Warner Bros. is delaying its next big release, “Wonder Woman 1984," to Christmas.

-The postponement of the “Wonder Woman” sequel, which had been scheduled to hit theaters Oct.
-2, comes on the heels of Hollywood's strongest attempt to lure moviegoers back to theaters during the pandemic.
+The postponement Friday of the “Wonder Woman” sequel, which had been scheduled to hit theaters Oct.
+2, comes on the heels of Hollywood's boldest attempt to lure moviegoers back to theaters during the pandemic.

-Warner Bros.' $200 million “Tenet" fared well in its international-first release, but found ticket sales harder to come by in the United States.
+Warner Bros.' $200 million “Tenet" fared well in itsinternational-first launch, but found ticket sales harder to come by in the United States.
 About 25% of U.S. theaters remain closed, including those in the top markets of Los Angeles and New York.
+All theaters are operating at reduced capacity.

 “Tenet” grossed about $20 million in its North American rollout, which included two weeks of showings in Canada.
-Some believed that was as good as possible, given the circumstances, and enough evidence that audiences would follow new releases into theaters.
-The “Wonder Woman 1984” postponement suggests Hollywood's fall may go little better than its summer.
+Some believed that was as good as possible, given the circumstances, and hinted that audiences would follow new releases into theaters.

+But the “Wonder Woman 1984” postponement was its own kind of verdict, suggesting the studio doesn't believe current box-office returns can sustain its big-budget releases.
+Universal Studios on Friday also pushed the Jordan Peele-produced thriller “Candyman” from October 16 to sometime next year.
+Hollywood's fall is starting to look like its mostly scuttled summer.

 “Wonder Woman 1984,” one of many blockbusters originally set for the summer, had been the next big-budget release on the calendar.
 Now, that gap extends to the Walt Disney Co.'s “Black Widow," a Marvel release slated for Nov.
 6. Other, smaller productions are going ahead.
 Sony Pictures this weekend is releasing the rom-com “Broken Hearts Gallery.”

-Announcing the move to Dec.
-25, Toby Emmerich, Warner Bros.
+Announcing the move of “Wonder Woman 1984” to Dec.
+25, Toby Emmerich, Warmer Bros.
 Motion Picture Group chairman, said in a statement: “We’re very proud of the film and look forward to bringing it to audiences for the holidays.”